 Elizabeth Flanagan Intel Delivering predictability: the Yocto project autobuilder, automated sanity testing, license collection and build statistics tracking Slides Video (48 minutes): full HD (241M), 450×800 (133M)

 Mythri pk Texas Instruments Bringing up HDMI display for OMAP4 Panda board: design, challenges and lessons learned Slides Video (40 minutes): full HD (363M), 450×800 (122M)

 As every year, FOSDEM, the largest community-driven open source conference in Europe, took place early February in Brussels.
-And again, Free Electrons was around with its HD camcorder, to record the conferences of interest for embedded developers.
+And again, Bootlin was around with its HD camcorder, to record the conferences of interest for embedded developers.
 They are now available for download!

 The program of the Embedded Linux Conference has been announced recently, and as usual, features a wide set of technical embedded Linux talks: